fire-archive/QtCreatorSourceCodeAccess/README.md

 QtCreatorSourceCodeAccess
 ==============================

 This project is under the MIT license.
 By submitting a patch to the project you agree to assign it the same MIT license as the project.
+See `LICENSE.txt`.

 ### Instructions